Itheum/architecture-diagrams/live_whitepaper.md

 ---

+## Data Trading Fees <a name="fees-1"></a>
+Theoretically speaking; Itheum consists of three data marketplaces - The Data Pack, Data NFT, and Data Coalition DAO marketplaces.
+Of these three we foresee the Data NFT marketplaces having the highest data trade volume during the initial phases of our platform launch - given that our Data NFT product (and our related N.F.Me product) will appeal to a broad range of users in the NFT, Gaming and Metaverse ecosystems.

+All data traded within Itheum will attract a **2% seller fee and a 2% buyer fee - adding to a total of a 4% marketplace fee per trade**.
+Please note that the buyer or seller will be able to take on each other's fees - so an active data buyer (who may be a large, established enterprise) may choose to take on the entire 4% fee to incentivize more sellers to share data.
+Alternatively, an active seller may choose to take on the entire 4% fee to incentivize more buyers.
+We feel this dynamic will create a competitive data marketplace that will facilitate the best deals for both the Data Creator and Data Consumer (This pricing model is similar to the fee model from Rarible which has proven to be very successful)

+**Example:**
+- A Data Creator wraps personal data into a Data NFT and lists it for trade-in Itheum's Data NFT Marketplace
+- The Data Creator (Seller) selects a listing price of 100 MYDA for their Data NFT
+- For a Buyer to procure the Data NFT; they will need to pay 102 MYDA to complete the purchase (with 2% buyer commission added to the listing price)
+- Once the trade is complete; the Data Creator gets 98 MYDA (with 2% seller commission passed onto them)
+- Therefore; 4 MYDA fee will be charged in total and split between the Buyer and Data Creator (i.e. 4% of 100 MYDA)

+---

+## Distribution of Trading Fees & Community Fee Sharing <a name="fees-2"></a>
+As mentioned above; 4% of every data trade is charged by the Itheum platform as a data marketplace fee.
+Itheum will have a generous fee-sharing system in place with community members via a staking incentives and also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.

+**Here is how the 4% will be distributed and used:**
+- 2% will be sent to the Foundation Treasury
+- 1% to the Partners program
+- 1% to the Community Treasury

+The funds contributed via the marketplace fee to the Community Treasury are sent directly to stakers in the core MYDA **Community Staking Pool** where relative distributions can be claimed weekly by stakers. (see section titled [MYDA staking opportunities](#staking-1))

+For details on the "Foundation Treasury" and the "Partners" program and what it will be used for please read the section titled [Token Distribution](#tokenomics-4)

+---

 # Itheum Token <a name="tokenomics-1"></a>
 The “primary token” will exist on the Elrond blockchain (Note that this may be subject to change as we continue weighing the pros/cons of multi-chain adoption.
 As low transaction cost, high transaction throughput and security is very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".